 - Fertilization: The type of fertilization is external in amphibians whereas internal in reptiles.

-The skin type of amphibians is smooth and moist whereas hard and dry in reptiles.
+- Skin type: The amphibians have smooth and moist skin, whereas reptiles have hard and dry skin type.

 Content: Amphibians Vs Reptiles

 |Identifying feature||They have soft, smooth and moist skin||They have hard and dry with scutes and bony plates surrounding it|

 |Dual existence||These exhibit dual existence by living first in water during the larval stage and second by living in terrestrial habitat on maturity||These do not exhibit such property|